 Are you looking for “what should I add in office cleaning contracts?” as a professional cleaner?
 Well you’ve come to the right place!

-Cleaning contracts can be a simple one-page document or 10 pages full of details explaining what you will clean and the type of towels you will use to clean.
+Cleaning contracts can be a simple one-page document or 10 pages full of details explaining what you’ll clean and the type of towels you’ll use to clean.
 Lol!!!
 The details are really up to you.
 However, here are 10 components you should always add in office cleaning contracts, no matter what.

-Regardless if you’re performing a one-time post-construction or a move-out cleaning, every cleaning agreement should have these outlined basics.
-It is crucial for you and your customers.
+Regardless if you’re performing a one time post-construction cleaning or a move-out cleaning, every cleaning service agreement should have these outlined basics.
+It’s crucial for you and your customers.

-If you are performing recurring commercial cleaning services, you most definitely should have a signed and detailed document highlighting everything from the start and end date and the work specifications listed right down to the details of how often you replace paper products in the rest rooms.
+If you’re performing recurring commercial office building cleaning services, you most definitely should have a signed and detailed document.
+It should highlight everything from the start and end dates to the work specifications.

 “What Should I Add in Office Cleaning Contracts?”

 - Name both parties entering the contract.
 List the name, address, phone number for both, you and your customer.
-Also list the service location, which may be different than their main office location.
+Also list the service location, which may be different than their main office/ billing location.

 - The proposal.
 Clearly state what you propose to do.
-Outline exactly what you are doing.
-General cleaning, detail cleaning, post construction cleaning – make it plain and simple what you are doing.
+Outline exactly what you’re doing.
+General cleaning, detail cleaning, post construction cleaning – make it plain and simple what you’re doing.

 - Write out how often things will be cleaned.
-This is especially useful if your jobsite calls for specifications such as trash removal nightly, vacuum 3 times a week, or clean windows weekly.
-It would be best to state the frequency of everything you will do.
-Including a cleaning schedule can be useful to keep all expectations disclosed.
+This is especially useful if your job site calls for specifications such as nightly trash removal, vacuum 3 times a week, or clean windows weekly.
+(It’s best to state the frequency of everything you will do.
+Including an office building cleaning schedule could be useful to keep all expectations disclosed.)

 These sheets helped us to identify the problem areas of each office.
-Helped to keep track of the square footage for each room for future detail cleaning.
-And, they made it easy to create office cleaning checklists, which can be found in our resource library.
-Both sets of printables were instrumental while we operated our professional cleaning business of 25+ years.
+Helped to keep track of the square footage for each room for future detail cleaning or even special sanitizing services.
+And, they made it easy to create office cleaning checklists too.

 - Start and end date.
 All janitorial service contracts should have an end date and most definitely a start date.
 It keeps everything binding.

 - Agreed Payment.
 An agreed upon payment amount needs to be clearly written out in the contract.
-It is also acceptable to have added charges for additional work orders.
-Example: If you were contracted to provide general cleaning for an office building for $800 per month, but the owner wanted carpet cleaning added.
-You can add a line to stipulate that carpet cleaning will be an additional $300 per cleaning.
+It’s also acceptable to have added charges for additional work orders.
+Example: If you were contracted to provide general cleaning for an office building for $1,000 per month, but the owner wanted carpet cleaning and disinfecting services added.
+You can add a line to stipulate that carpet care services will be an additional $600 per cleaning.
 This happens all the time.

 - Terms of Payment.
 If you invoice every 30 days, you should include that in the cleaning contract.
 Also include the net payment, it could be 10, 15, or 30-day net.
 It is important to add this information in the cleaning service contract.
 Also, state if there will be a late payment penalty and by how much.
-You can also add a line that says early payments can receive a 1.5% discount.
+Additionally, you can add a line that says early payments receive a 1.5% discount.
+(That’s completely up to you.)

 - Signatures authorizing the agreement.
 Both parties, you, the professional cleaner, and your customer, should sign the service contract.